-How is Manna Protein more sustainable than cricket protein?
+How is Manna more sustainable than cricket flour?

 Crickets don’t make great farm animals.
 They are antisocial and will even cannibalize one another.
 “How do I get my crickets to stop eating each other” is one of the first results regarding cricket farming.

 Darklings are happiest clustered together in warm, dark places.
 We provide them an optimal environment for happiness and health.
 They are the perfect micro-cattle, and combined with our technologies, efficient protein producers.
 They require less feed, water, and labor than cricket—it’s as simple as that.

 Eating cricket powder is fine, but eating Manna Protein is best.

 Is shipping really free for subscribers?